echtzeit-dev/ez-ssh-bot/readme.md

 ## Create a Telegram bot

-Contact [@BotFather](https://t.me/botfather) on Telegram and type `/start`.
-Then follow instructions to create a bot and get an access token.
+We contact [@BotFather](https://t.me/botfather) on Telegram and type `/start`.
+Then we follow the instructions to create a bot and get an access token.
 The token will look like this: `4098346289:YUI_OLIJi98y78078yyhi7ovghjoTGniuss`.
-It grants full control over your bot, so keep it private.
+It grants full control over our bot, so we must keep it private.

-Now create a new Telegram channel and add your bot as a member, so it can send messages to the channel.
-Now post a "test" message from your own account and navigate to this page to find the channel ID:
+Now we have to create a new Telegram channel and add our bot as a member, so it can send messages to the channel.
+Let's post a "test" message from our own account and navigate to this page to find the channel ID:
-[https://api.telegram.org/bot&lt;bot-access-token&gt;/getUpdates](https://api.telegram.org/bot4098346289:YUI_OLIJi98y78078yyhi7ovghjoTGniuss/getUpdates) and then find the channel ID in field `result/message/chat/id` of the returned JSON:
+[https://api.telegram.org/bot&lt;bot-access-token&gt;/getUpdates](https://api.telegram.org/bot4098346289:YUI_OLIJi98y78078yyhi7ovghjoTGniuss/getUpdates).
+We find the channel ID in field `result/message/chat/id` of the returned JSON:

 ```json
 {